slatedocs/slate/README.md

 cd /path/to/rest-service-docs/
 bundle exec middleman build --clean
 ```
 The command above generates the static docs in the `dist` folder, in case you want to manually upload it somewhere.

+### Generate and commit the documentation

-6. Run the script `deploy.sh` to build the static docs and push them to the `gh-pages` branch.
+Run the script `deploy.sh` to build the static docs and push them to the `gh-pages` branch.

 That branch may be used to publish a Gihub Page with the docs.

-That branch may also be included as a submodule inside `rest-service`, in a subfolder named `docs` (for instance):
+It may also be included as a submodule inside `rest-service`, in a subfolder named `docs` (for instance):
 ```
 cd /path/to/rest-service
 git submodule add -b gh-pages git@github.com:lumahealthhq/rest-service-docs.git